garrandall/popular-music-data/tracks/anytime-journey.md

 I hope that you need me too, 'cause

-Ooh, ooh, anytime that you want me
+Oh, oh, anytime that you want me
-Ooh, ooh, anytime that you need me
+Oh, oh, anytime that you need me

 Give me all of your sunshine